mperham/blog/events/index.md

 layout: page
 ---

 Send me events so I can list them here, mperham AT gmail.
+I will be giving out free **Sidekiq** t-shirts, men and women's sizes available, just find me at the conf.

 ## Saturday 11/14